h4ck3rm1k3/vicidial-asterisk-gui/docs/README.txt

 UPGRADE NOTES:
  * if upgrading from 1.1.0 you need to:
   - download the new version from the project website
-  - unzip the zip file into the /home/cron/astguiclient directory
+  - unzip the zip file into the astguiclientastguiclient directory
   - and either:
     + copy the web pages and all server apps to their proper locations manually
     + or run the install_server_files.pl script to put all items in their default places
- * if upgrading from 1.1.0 run the upgrade_1.1.1.sql script in MySQL (\. /home/cron/astguiclient/upgrade_1.1.1.sql)
+ * if upgrading from 1.1.0 run the upgrade_1.1.1.sql script in MySQL (\. astguiclientastguiclient/upgrade_1.1.1.sql)

 1.1.3 - Sixteenth public release - 2005-06-10
 - fixed config bug in AST_VDauto_dial.pl script